Award System

 What to Know About This Point System

 Anyone in the hobby knew big changes were coming to the Alaska and Hawaiian loyalty programs after the two airlines merged in 2024.
 When Atmos was unveiled (in August 2025), the joint program for the airlines, it was met with overwhelming praise.
 During a time when new cards and loyalty announcements are met with dread, it’s refreshing to see an airline that actually listens to what their customers want.
-They are setting the bar high as most other airlines cut corners while making changes then try to sell them as customer focused.
+They are setting the bar high as most other airlines cut corners while making changes, then they try to sell them as customer focused.

 If you live in Seattle or one of the west coast hubs, or travel frequently to Hawaii, joining Atmos is a no-brainer.
 There are so many great sweet spots to be had with the Atmos airlines and its partners, both domestically and internationally.
 It might not be the best program for beginners, as it takes some advanced knowledge of the hobby to get the most value out of award redemptions.
 But joining and learning about the program is a minimal time investment, and the longer you’re in the hobby, the more you’ll learn and the easier it becomes to take advantage of award redemptions.